wolfgang083198/challenge-1/README.md

 ## Description

-During this project I was was motivated by help make changes to the CSS page and the HTML page that away that webpage was able to stay organized even on a smaller screen.
+During this project I was was motivated by being able to help make changes to the CSS page that away that webpage was able to stay organized even on a smaller screen.
 I was able to solve the problem of the words overflowing onto the next div or section and creating kind of a hard way to read the text.
 While I was doing this project I was able to learn more about what you can do inside your CSS page!
+Lastly I was able to Shrink the CSS page to help organize and make the code more accessible to future changes!

 ## Installation
 N/A